 Consistent with GAAP guidance for segment reporting, adjusted earnings is also our GAAP measure of segment performance.
-Accordingly, we report adjusted earnings by segment in Note 2 of the Notes to the Consolidated and Combined Financial Statements.
+Accordingly, we report adjusted earnings by segment in Note 2 of the Notes to the Consolidated and Combined Financial Statements included elsewhere in this prospectus.